 Taxpayers completing the formalities for annual final settlement of IIT in Hainan Province may enjoy the aforesaid preferential policies.

 That is to say, eligible Hainan talents still need to pay IIT according to China’s general IIT rate in the current year first.
-When the final settlement is made during March 1 to May 31 of the next year, the Hainan tax bureau will refund the portion of the IIT that exceeds 15 percent of the actual taxable income.
+When the final settlement is made the next year, the Hainan tax bureau will refund the portion of the IIT that exceeds 15 percent of the actual taxable income.

 A list of professions that qualify as high-end talent and talent in short supply who can enjoy the aforesaid preferential policies and specific administrative measures will be formulated by Hainan Province in consultation with the MOF and the STA.

 The preferential tax system of Hainan FTP is expected to attract many enterprises or the relocation of businesses in encouraged industries.
 You are welcome to contact our professionals for clarifications on how Hainan’s preferential policies may apply to your business and derive practical solutions.
 Please email us at China@dezshira.com.

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at firstname.lastname@example.org.